Note: The following article is for US readers. For UK readers, see this article about avoiding capital gains tax.

 $5,000 in long term capital losses.

-Seth has a net short term capital loss of $1,500 and a net long term capital loss of $2,000.
-So his total capital loss is $3,500.
-For this capital loss, he can take a $3,000 deduction against his other income, and he can use the remaining $500 to offset his capital gains next year.
+Sandra has a net short term capital loss of $1,500 and a net long term capital loss of $2,000.
+So her total capital loss is $3,500.
+For this capital loss, she can take a $3,000 deduction against her other income, and she can use the remaining $500 to offset her capital gains next year.

 So what happens when you have a net gain in the short term category and a net loss in the long term category, or vice versa?
-In short, what happens is that the net short term capital gain (or loss) gets combined with the net long term capital gain (or loss).
+In short, you net the two against each other, and the remaining gain or loss is taxed according to its character (that is, short term or long term).

 $5,000 net short term capital gain and